Next course delivery: September to December 2023

 In this course, students will learn about:

-- the geographic nature of population and public health
+- The geographic nature of population and public health

-- how geographic data are incorporated into health research
+- How geographic data are incorporated into health research

-- key considerations in spatial analysis
+- Key considerations in spatial analysis

-- the applications of Geographic Information Systems (GIS) to health research and population and public health
+- The applications of Geographic Information Systems (GIS) to health research and population and public health

-Throughout the course, students will gain hands-on experience working with a wide range of spatial data and analysis methods using ArcGIS.
+Throughout the course, students will gain hands-on experience working with a wide range of spatial data and analysis methods using QGIS.

 Learning objectives